 You could also decide to delegate the task if you can to someone who will enjoy it more than you would, or who could do it better or faster.
 Delegating is actually a good opportunity to develop your staff or get your children to pick up new skills.

-Whatever you decide, let go of guilty and move on!
+Whatever you decide, let go of guilt and move on!

 Why do I procrastinate?

 Understanding the underlying cause is the first step towards finding a solution to the problem and to stop procrastinating.
 Ask yourself why you are intimidated by the task at hands, whether you procrastinate only on specific tasks or on every single one.

 You might also think that you work best under pressure and intentionally postpone the task until the very last minute.
 It gives you an adrenaline rush and makes you extremely focused and productive on the task at hand.
 That’s when you need to be honest with yourself and evaluate whether it’s entirely true.
 Wouldn’t you do a better job if you were taking more time to complete your task, and do it with less stress that’s so detrimental to your health?
 If you feel confident that last-minute work is your thing, then there’s no need to change.
 Otherwise, it’s time to look at some practical tips.